replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on September 12, 2024

 ### New Features {#new-features-v2024-09-12-3}
-* Adding new shapes for CMX in OKE.
+* Compatibility Matrix: Adds new instance shapes for OKE (Oracle) distribution.

 ## v2024.09.11-2